rinpharma/r-pharma/content/post/2021-10-23-panels/index.md

 featured: true
 ---

-R/Pharma is excited to announce three discussion panels to be held at the end of each conference day.  **These panels will not be recorded** - come to R/Pharma to hear the following:
+R/Pharma 2021 featured three discussion panels, which were held at the end of each conference day.
+The panels were not recorded and the only way you could hear the amazing discussions was to attend R/Pharma.

 ### Validation
-*November 2nd, 13:50 ET*
+*November 2nd 2021, 13:50 ET*

 - James Black (Roche, Moderator)
 - Bill Ellis (Novartis) Is a senior leader at Novartis, developing the next generation of SCEs for GxP use.